-With KOA’s RV Services Directory, you will be able to find the top RV rentals in every state in the U.S. Our services directory will also provide you with information about great RV dealers, just in case you turn in your rental RV ready to buy one of your very own.
+With KOA’s RV Services Directory, you will be able to find the top RV rentals in every state in the U.S. such as Outdoorsy.
+Our services directory will also provide you with information about great RV dealers, just in case you turn in your rental RV ready to buy one of your very own.

 When renting an RV, you will need to put down at least one deposit.
 Some rental places will request a deposit upon making your reservation.
 This money that is used to hold your reservation is typically applied to the final cost of your rental.

 The other type of deposit, a security deposit, is something you will encounter with nearly every RV rental service.
 This payment is refundable, so long as you return the RV undamaged at the completion of your trip.

 As for insurance, it is not optional when renting an RV.
 Some rental companies may provide the insurance (which will likely result in an additional fee).
 If the rental service does not offer insurance, you are required to get it on your own.
 The best way to do this is through your car insurance company.